|

 Thant, Third United Nations Secretary-General, 1961-1971 |

-and that there is always tomorrow. -- Dorothy Thompson
+there is always tomorrow. -- Dorothy Thompson

 We add our